Acting together to decarbonise Europe!

 It consists of three elements:

-Both the industry pledge and the declaration of support will be formally open for signature at the #DecarbHeat Conference in Brussels on 11 May 2017 at 6PM.
+Both the Industry Pledge and the Declaration of Support were formally opened for signature at the DecarbHeat Forum in Brussels on 11 May 2017, but YOU CAN STILL SIGN UP!

 HOW TO SUPPORT: